-The Woolpack Inn was opened by George Yeomans in 1828 and the license transferred to Richard Yeomans in 1831.
+The Woolpack Inn was opened by George Yeomans in 1828 and the licence transferred to Richard Yeomans in 1831.
 Richard died in 1833 and was buried in the Glebe Cemetery.

-In 1840 George became a Provisional Director of the Maitland Steam Navigation Co and in 1843 was granted a publican's license for the Northumberland Hotel
+In 1840 George became a Provisional Director of the Maitland Steam Navigation Co and in 1843 was granted a publican's licence for the Northumberland Hotel

 Despite financial difficulties in the 1840's, the Northumberland was often the scene of Balls, suppers, dinners and meetings.
 In October of 1843 George Yeomans hosted a Bachelors' Ball at the Northumberland Hotel.
 A number of bachelors of Maitland had invited their friends to the occasion.
 There were about 100 people present for the select ball and supper and dancing continued until six o'clock on Friday morning.
 The rooms had been elegantly arranged with evergreens and flowers and a sumptuous supper was laid out by Mr. Cohen of the Rose Inn.

 In 1847 the Governor Sir Charles Fitzroy on his visit to the Hunter stayed at the Northumberland Hotel on arrival in Maitland.
 His planned journey to Paterson was cancelled due to the flooded river so luncheon was provided for him at the Northumberland the following day also.

 In 1847 a meeting was held in the Northumberland of those interested in forming 'an association of vine growers, for the purpose of communication and mutual advantage'.
 The Association was established and a code of laws framed by the ten gentlemen attending the meeting.
 Among those present at this meeting were William Kelman, James King, A. Windeyer, Andrew Lang, Edwin Hickey, William Dun, J. Phillips, Mr. Carmichael, and Mr. Burnett.